 - Sanity Studio is a user interface for managing content.
 It's an open-source React Single Page Application that you can customize and host wherever you want.

-- There are also SDKs, libraries, and tools that let you query your content and integrate it with the websites, services, and other applications; wherever you need content.
+- There are also SDKs, libraries, and tools that let you query your content and integrate it with websites, services, and other applications; wherever you need content.

 When you start a new project on Sanity.io, you’ll get access to the real-time datastore.
 This is a schemaless backend that lets you store and query JSON documents, and subscribe to real-time changes.
 It comes with a query API that uses the query language GROQ to lets you quickly filter down to the documents you want and project exactly the data structured you want your content in.
 GROQ also let you join documents, both by values and by explicit bi-directional references.

 The data store also comes with a powerful API for mutation and patches.
-With an HTTP POST request, you can send in transactions described in JSON which let you create and delete documents, set and unset keys with values, change those values, even in nested structures.
+With an HTTP POST request, you can send transactions described in JSON which let you create and delete documents, set and unset keys with values, and change those values, even in nested structures.
 It also lets you update text strings using diff-match-patch, and work with arrays.
 You don’t have to deal with document locking, and you can use revision ids if you want to explicitly prevent race conditions.

 Sanity.io also comes with a complete asset pipeline that lets you upload files and images.
-When you upload images, Sanity.io will analyze them for metadata such as dimensions, color palettes, and extract a low-quality-image-placeholder data string and save this to an asset document.
+When you upload images, Sanity.io will analyze them for metadata such as dimensions and color palettes, and extract a low-quality-image-placeholder data string and save this to an asset document.
 It's also possible to enable EXIF and GeoLocation metadata, which is turned off by default because of privacy.
 The asset CDN also accepts query parameters to transform images on demand.
 You can request custom resolution, formats, cropping, and out-of-the-box optimizations (such as webp).

 The datastore also has other endpoints that let you quickly export all your documents in one go, query document revision history, set fine-grained custom access control, integrate with custom authentication controls, and set up webhooks.